Updated May 1, 2026

 Stay visible while riding.

-Parents should make sure that their family is visible to cars while riding e-bikes.
+Parents should make sure that their family members are visible to cars while riding e-bikes.
+Kids riding e-bikes should assume that they can’t be seen by cars.
 Some drivers may take a turn in front of you or come dangerously close to sideswiping you as you ride in the bike lane.

 How old does a child have to be to ride an e-bike?